gwathlobal/CotD/src/README.txt

 --------------------
 THE PANDEMONIUM HIERARCHY

- - You start as a puny Imp who is no match for a Chrome Angel.
+ - You start as a puny Imp or a Shadow imp who is no match for a Chrome Angel.
  - Kill humans to gain power.
 Beware of blessed ones.
  - To win, kill all angels or ascend beyond Archdemon.
 Destruction of mankind is not enough.